The Vanishing Beast: Chapter Eight

 “I’m interested in whatever you’re interested in, Henry.
 With no limitations,” Lord Anghau said.
 He leaned in closer, eyes glittering.
 “And while that does sound fascinating, I was hoping for something more personal.
 Tell me a secret, something you’ve never told anyone else.
 Something you miss, or long for, or fear.”

 The eye contact making him uneasy, Henry watched Etta sleep, instead.
 He didn’t know what secret he could offer that would satisfy this person who’s heard it all, seen it all.
 There was nothing he missed, nothing he truly longed for.
-He had fears, but even those were boring, expected.
+He had fears, but even those were boring, predictable.
 When he looked up again, he found Lord Anghau still watching.
 For a moment, they both simply stared, then jumped together when a knock came at the door.

 Lord Anghau turned to glare at it, gripping the edge of his desk until Henry heard the wood creak.
 Over by the fire, Etta picked her head up, interested.